-Tet Festival in Vietnam usually falls in late January or early/mid February.
-The dates vary from year to year as it is based on lunar calendar.
+Tet Festival in Vietnam usually falls in late January or early/mid-February.
+The dates vary from year to year as it is based on the lunar calendar.
 The celebration lasts one week or longer.

-In 2017, Tet Festival is celebrated on January 28.
+In 2024, the Tet Festival is celebrated on February 10.
 Typically public holidays will be granted for seven days.
 The specific days taken will depend on how the dates fall over a weekend, and extra days may be declared holidays to bridge to weekends.

 The full name for Tet is Tet Nguyen Dan.
 It is the most important and widely celebrated public festival of the year in Vietnam.
-It is the occasion for Vietnamese to express their respects for ancestors as well as welcoming the lunar New Year with family members.
-Overall, Tet holiday for Vietnam is a bit like the Spring Festival for Chinese: every family will get together to have big meals to welcome the New Year.
+It is the occasion for Vietnamese to express their respects to ancestors as well as welcome the Lunar New Year with family members.
+Overall, the Tet holiday for Vietnam is a bit like the Spring Festival for the Chinese: every family will get together to have big meals to welcome the New Year.

-Since Tet is the most important festival for Vietnamese, preparations for celebration begins well in advance.
-They make offering and pray at temples about the two weeks before and immediately after Tet because visiting temples is considered auspicious.
+Since Tet is the most important festival for Vietnamese, preparations for the celebration begin well in advance.
+They make offerings and pray at temples about the two weeks before and immediately after Tet because visiting temples is considered auspicious.
 Many families visit the graves of ancestors in the week prior to Tet.
-Homes are cleaned and decorated with Hoa Mai (yellow apricot blossom), Hoa Dao (peach blossom), Kumquat tree and many other colorful flowers.
+Homes are cleaned and decorated with Hoa Mai (yellow apricot blossom), Hoa Dao (peach blossom), Kumquat tree, and many other colorful flowers.
 On the eve of Tet, they cook an abundance of food.
-On the first days of New Year, everybody, especially kids, wear new clothes and shoes to visit families and friends and enjoy the traditional Tet food like Banh Chung (a sticky rice cake).
+On the first day of New Year, everybody, especially kids, wears new clothes and shoes to visit families and friends and enjoy the traditional Tet food like Banh Chung (a sticky rice cake).
 Many children receive "lucky money" in red envelopes.

 What does the Tet festival in Vietnam mean for tourists?
-It is a particularly good time to visit in Vietnam?
+Is it a particularly good time to visit Vietnam?
 Should I time my Vietnam visit to avoid Tet?
 Many travelers have such doubts in mind.
 To help you make the decision, here are some facts to know about Vietnam during Tet Holiday:

-3. Sightseeing: some tourist sites remain open during Tet, but many museums, mausoleums, and indoor exhibition place and art houses will be closed at the first 3 days of Tet.
+3. Sightseeing: some tourist sites remain open during Tet, but many museums, mausoleums, indoor exhibition places,s and art houses will be closed for the first 3 days of Tet.
 The floating markets in the Mekong Delta will be closed.

 4. Restaurants: many restaurants will be closed during Tet.
 Therefore, Tet may not be the best time for culinary tour fans.